godaddy/gasket/packages/gasket-resolve/README.md

 The package name with or without version of a preset.

 For example:
-  - @gasket/default-preset        - fullName
+  - @gasket/nextjs-preset        - fullName
-  - default                       - shortName
+  - nextjs                       - shortName
-  - @gasket/default-preset@^1.2.3 - full with version
+  - @gasket/nextjs-preset@^1.2.3 - full with version
-  - default@^1.2.3                - short with version
+  - nextjs@^1.2.3                - short with version

 **Kind**: global typedef
 <a name="PluginName"></a>